zanputra/purwadhika_capstone_1/README.md

 5. [Quit Program](#5-quit-program)

 ## 1. Display Exam Result
-In this menu, there are two options, and one option to go back.
+In this menu, user is allowed to choose between two options to display the data, and one option to go back to menu.

 ![Display Opt](pix/display_opt.png)

 ### Display Exam Score of All Student
-This menu will display every students' data in Alpha Arbutin High 'Database' in a form of table.
+This menu allows user to see the whole students' data in Alpha Arbutin High 'Database' in a form of a table.
 The table consists of Student's Data such as ID, NAME, GENDER, CLASS and EMAIL and also Student's Score of each subjects such as STATISTICS, OOP and BIOLOGY.

 ![Display All Data](pix/display_all.png)

 ### Display Exam Score of Certain Student
-This menu will display certain student(s)' data in Alpha Arbutin High 'Database' in a for of table, based on the user's selecton.
-User is allowed to choose which parameter to group the data of the student, be it based on single Student ID, Gender, or Class.
-For this, the menu will show another menu that allows user to choose parameter.
+This allows user to only see certain student(s)' data in Alpha Arbutin High 'Database' in a form of table, based on the user's selecton.
+User is allowed to choose which parameter as a base to group the student's data, be it based on single Student ID, Gender, or Class.

 #### Display Exam Score option